harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-cpu-hog.md

 ### Multiple Azure instances

-Multiple Azure instances can be targeted in a single chaos run.
-You can tune it using the `AZURE_INSTANCE_NAMES` environment variable.
+It specifies comma-separated Azure instance names that are subject to chaos in a single run.
+Tune it by using the `AZURE_INSTANCE_NAMES` environment variable.

 Use the following example to tune it: